Our Pastor’s Message

 Saints for All Seasons

 All Christians are called to holiness.
 All Christians are called to be saints.
-A saint is a person who has lived a courageous and virtuous life: a life lived for God, a life lived for others, a life worthy of imitation.
-Pope Leo XIV recently proclaimed: “The lives of the saints teach us that it is possible to live passionately amidst the complexities of the present time without neglecting [Saint Paul’s] mandate to ‘shine like stars in the world (Philippians 2:15).’”
+A saint is a person who has lived a courageous and virtuous life: a life lived for God, a life lived for others, a life worthy of imitation and veneration.
+Pope Leo XIV proclaims: “The lives of the saints teach us that it is possible to live passionately amidst the complexities of the present time without neglecting [Saint Paul’s] mandate to ‘shine like stars in the world (Philippians 2:15).’”

 This year, the Catholic Church marks the 800th anniversary of the life and legacy of Saint Francis of Assisi (1226-2026).
-As part of our commemoration of this Special Jubilee Year, we look not just to Saint Francis, but also to the friends who knew him best, the holy men and women who followed in his footsteps, the shining stars who sought to live the Gospel in thought, word, and deed.
+As part of our commemoration of this Special Jubilee Year, we look not just to Saint Francis but also to those who knew him best, the holy men and women who followed in his footsteps, the shining stars who sought to live the Gospel in thought, word, and deed.

-In this spirit, all are invited to join Father Jim and Brother Patrick for our next Saints for All Seasons Mini Retreat beginning with Holy Mass on Wednesday, April 22nd at 5:30pm in Our Lady of Good Voyage Church.
-After Mass and Exposition of the Blessed Sacrament, Brother Patrick will offer a reflection on Blessed Leopold of Gaiche (1732-1815), a Franciscan friar who is remembered for his preaching and for restoring the Church’s devotion to the Stations of the Cross.
+In this spirit, all are invited to join Father Jim and Brother Patrick for our next Saints for All Seasons Mini-Retreat on Wednesday, September 23rd beginning with Mass at 5:30pm in Our Lady of Good Voyage Church in Gloucester, Massachusetts.
+After Mass and Exposition of the Blessed Sacrament, Brother Patrick will offer a reflection on Saint Pio of Pietreclina (1887-1968), who was known throughout the world as a mystic and miracle maker.

+Saint Pio was also blessed with the stigmata, the sacred wounds of the Poor Christ on his feet, hands, and side.
 After our reflection, Father Jim will celebrate the Sacrament of Reconciliation (for those who feel called to confession) during a period of silent Eucharistic Adoration.
-This special evening of prayer and devotion will conclude with Benediction of the Blessed Sacrament.
+This special evening of prayer and devotion will conclude with Benediction of the Blessed Sacrament and veneration of a relic of Saint Pio.

-For more information about our Saints for All Seasons Mini-Retreats, please contact Brother Patrick at brpatrick@ccgronline.com.
+For more information about our Saints for All Seasons Mini-Retreats, please contact Brother Patrick at brpatrick@assisiproject.com; or check out our resources page via the link below.
 Please join us!
 Bring a friend!
-All are invited!
 All are welcome!
-Blessed Leopold of Gaiche, pray for us!
+Always!
 Saint Francis of Assisi, pray for us!
+Saint Clare of Assisi, pray for us!
+Our Lady of the Angels, pray for us!
+Pope Francis, pray for us!
+Saint Paschal Baylon, pray for us!

 Listen: Saints for All Seasons Podcasts